Bank im Bistum Essen: Sustainability and social responsibility

 According to the bank sustainability is part of the business policy of the Bank im Bistum Essen Environmental impacts of the bank's business activities are being measured in an internal Life-cycle assessment.
 Goal of the life cycle assessment is to improve operating numbers for "electricity", "heating energy", "paper", "water" and "waste" permanently, to make an appropriate contribution toward environmental protection.
-In addition, all of the bank's own investments are to be invested according to ethic-social criteria.
+In addition, all of the bank's own investments are to be invested according to ESG criteria.
 The bank's product range is constantly updated with sustainable products.
 This includes ethic-sustainable managed funds as well as the initiation and the management of microfinance funds.

 The bank's foundation Kirche und Caritas supports regional, national and international projects.